dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 The first listed "combiner" would be a new construction with a security reduction to different hardness assumptions but not necessarily to approved (or even existing) signature schemes.
-Such a new, singular algorithm relies on both traditional and nextgen principles.
+Such a new, singular algorithm relies on both traditional and next-gen principles.

 Next, is a combiner that might take inspiration from existing/approved signature schemes such that its security can be reduced to the security of